-As a Bachelor of Music graduate, you will be highly skilled, musically adaptable and equipped to enter professional life as a creative and flexible 21st century musician.
+As a Bachelor of Music graduate, you will be highly skilled, musically adaptable and equipped to enter professional life as a creative and flexible twenty-first century musician.

-As a Bachelor of Music graduate, you will be highly skilled, musically adaptable and equipped to enter professional life as a creative and flexible 21st century musician.
-Your educational experience will include exposure to diverse musical styles and idioms including classical, contemporary and world music.
-You will also learn the broadly accepted musical skills of aural awareness training, music theory, music literature and ensemble work appropriate to your field of study.
+As a Bachelor of Music graduate, you will be highly skilled, musically adaptable and equipped to enter professional life as a creative and flexible twenty-first century musician.
+Your educational experience will include exposure to diverse musical styles and idioms including classical, contemporary, jazz, popular, electronic, experimental and world music.
+You will also learn the broadly accepted musical skills of aural awareness training, music theory, critical listening, contemporary music-making practices, music literature and collaborative work appropriate to your field of study.

-You may audition on more than one instrument, however, if successful, your offer will be for only one of your auditioned areas.
-There is the option after first year to divide your major between two areas through an innovative cross-study major subject to special criteria.
+You may audition for more than one major or more than one instrument.
+However, if successful, your offer will be for only one of your auditioned areas.
+There may be an option after first year to divide your major between two areas through an innovative cross-study major subject to special criteria.

 If you wish to study music education you will enter a teaching preparation strand in your second year.
 After successfully completing your undergraduate studies, you will graduate with a Bachelor of Music and be eligible to apply for a graduate entry teacher preparation program.